ArcBees/dev-site/site/src/main/markdown/gwtp_v2/core/presenters/lifecycle.md

 A typical use of `onBind()` is to register event handlers and everything expensive in there.

 ## onReveal()
 `onReveal()` will be called when the Presenter is being revealed.
-In GWTP's vocabulary, this means when a Presenter is added to a `Slot` <!--- TODO: Add link to SLOT documentation ---> object.
-Therefore, it doesn't necessarily mean that the object will be visible in the DOM.
+In GWTP's vocabulary, this means when a Presenter is added to a [Slot]({{#gwtp.doc.url.slots}}) Therefore, it doesn't necessarily mean that the object will be visible in the DOM.
 See [this issue](https://github.com/ArcBees/GWTP/issues/541) to understand the disambiguition.
 This should be overriden when one wants to update something on the Presenter when it's about to be added to a Slot.

 ## onHide()
 This is the opposite of `onReveal()`, called when a Presenter is removed from a Slot.